Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Main results

-The objective is to show $G_k$ is a $k$-dependent contraction mapping.
+The goal is to show $G_k$ is a $k$-dependent contraction mapping so that the convergence of $y_k$ can be concluded.
 It is easy to verify that $G_k$ satisfies C2, since that $G_k(x)-G_k(y)=T_k(x)-T_k(y)$ and $T_k(x)-T_k(y)$ fulfills C2.
 The following lemma gives a sufficient condition that $G_k$ fulfills C1.